sanabiot21/MusicLocker-PHP/docs/LARAVEL_MIGRATION_PLAN.md

 **Project**: Music Locker PHP
 **Migration Date**: TBD
 **Laravel Version**: Latest LTS
+**Database**: Supabase PostgreSQL
+**Deployment**: Render.com

 ---

 **Note**: This migration plan preserves all existing functionality while modernizing the codebase to Laravel standards.
 The dark-techno theme and Spotify integration will remain intact throughout the migration process.
+The consolidated directory structure allows for side-by-side development and easier deployment to Render.